gyware-archive/wscc/README.md

 # Windows Scripting Compiler Collection

-A simple compiler/converter for Windows script languages such as VBScript, JScript and WSF.
+A collection of compilers/converters for Windows script languages such as VBScript, JScript and WSF.